Written by Doris Christodoulou, BA History

-Hopefully this ready-made packing list has given you an idea of what, and what not, to bring and will make the process of preparing for uni a little easier.
+Hopefully, this ready-made packing list has given you an idea of what, and what not, to bring and will make the process of preparing for uni a little easier.

-If you’re still confused about what to take with you, just remember that it’ll be easy to buy anything you’ve forgotten or missed out once you’re settle.
+If you’re still confused about what to take with you, just remember that it’ll be easy to buy anything you’ve forgotten or missed out once you’re settled.
 Reading town centre will have shops selling everything you possibly need, so don’t worry.

 Now, get excited about your new life at university and enjoy packing!